Last Update 07-04-07

 Drag Racing is about.
 Why don't you see more of it in the Pontiac world?
 Too many chickens.

 That's our guess.
-Bruce has lobbied for years, and as many of you know, he
+I have lobbied for years, and as many of you know, I

-introduced a heads-up series at his national events - but because of broken promises of
+introduced a heads-up series at my previous national events - but because of broken promises of

 magazine coverage (Tom Demauro) - major league sponsors went away.
 Both Pontiac magazines have zero interest in

 any type of fair heads-up racing.
-One simply has no interest or ability - (lazy) - the other is wholly self serving -
+One of them simply has no interest or ability - (lazy) - the other is wholly self serving -

 wanting only their friends to look good - and they do it with incredible dumbing-down B.S. hype.

-Bruce is the only one that really cares to establish a fair head-up series.
+It has become evident, for YEARS, I was the only one that really cared to establish a fair head-up series.

-But without the proper funding he can't do it alone.
+But without the proper funding I couldn't do it alone.

 So that leaves us with?
 Nothing.
 Bracket "racing."
 Ho hum.